tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 Simulation Output
 -----------------

-The ns-3 LTE model currently supports the output to file of MAC, RLC and PDCP level Key Performance Indicators (KPIs).
+The ns-3 LTE model currently supports the output to file of PHY, MAC, RLC and PDCP level Key Performance Indicators (KPIs).
 You can enable it in the following way::